invl/retry/README.rst

         :param show_traceback: Print traceback before retrying (Python3 only). default: False.
         :param logger: logger.warning(fmt, error, delay) will be called on failed attempts.
                        default: retry.logging_logger. if None, logging is disabled.
+        :param fail_callback: fail_callback(e) will be called on failed attempts.
         """

 Various retrying logic can be achieved by combination of arguments.